Gluten FREE * VEGAN * Whole Food Plant Based Recipes

 Ninja – Blender and food processor

-Grits – gluten free (Amazon or local stores)
+Grits – search gluten free on Amazon

 Kombu Seaweed (found on Amazon.com or Whole Foods)